Our Favorite Garlic-Parmesan Roasted Cauliflower

 Get this sent to your inbox, plus get new recipes from us every week!

-Lightly charred and crispy at the edges, sweet and caramelized within, this garlic-Parmesan roasted cauliflower is anything but ordinary.
+Lightly charred and crispy at the edges, sweet and caramelized within, this roasted cauliflower recipe is anything but ordinary.

 If you’re still waiting for your breakthrough moment with cauliflower, this recipe will certainly change the game.

-The first night I prepared it, my husband and I polished off the whole tray in record timing.
+The first night I made it, my husband and I polished off the whole tray in record timing.

 It’s the kind of veggie dish I would happily serve dinner guests, but it’s easy enough for a busy weeknight.

-Beyond serving it as a side, you can also pile it inside a pita, taco, or burrito bowl.
+Beyond serving it as a side, you can also pile it inside a pita or taco, or enjoy bowl-style (similar to these Cauliflower Shawarma Bowls).

 How to Make Garlic-Parmesan Roasted Cauliflower